aligavahi/bigtop-mpack/README.md

 As with any installation you will need to setup your hive database before installing the hive metastore.
 Here are some easy to follow instructions to help you complete that: https://docs.cloudera.com/runtime/7.0.0/hive-metastore/topics/hive-mysql_.html
+_Warning: if you blindly follow instructions your install will fail as by default the database is called 'hive' in ambari configuration, but the above instructions use 'metastore' you have been warned_

 Troubleshooting: